bentruyman/broadcast/README.md

     Channel:
       index: Number # the channel's number
-      title: String # name of the channel
+      name: String # name of the channel
       url: String # url of the channel's asset
-      type: String # image, video, page (default)
+      assetType: String # image, video, page (default)
       timeout: Number # the amount of time a channel should stay on screen (default, 30 seconds)

     ConfiguredChannel:
-      ref: Channel # reference to a channel
+      channel: Channel # reference to a channel
       timeout: Number # (defaults to Channel timeout)

     ChannelSet:
-      title: String # name of the channel set
+      name: String # name of the channel set
       slug: String # slug to be used in url to point to this channel set
       channels: [ConfiguredChannel] # list of configured channels

     ConfiguredChannelSet:
-      ref: ChannelSet # reference to a channel set
+      channelSet: ChannelSet # reference to a channel set
       startTime: Number # the time, in milliseconds relative from the start of a week, a channel set should start

     Display:
-      title: String # name of the display
+      name: String # name of the display
       channels: [ConfiguredChannel] # list of configured channels

 ## License